ja582/assignment2/README.md

 Example:
 ![cd desktop](/img/cdDesktop.png)

-To go to any other directory, just type something after `cd`
+To go to any other directory, just type something after `cd`.

 ### The vi Editor
 The vi editor in Linux is a built in text-editor in the terminal shell.